basecamp/api/sections/authentication.md

 1. [Grab an OAuth 2 library](http://oauth.net/code/).
 2. Register your app at [integrate.37signals.com](https://integrate.37signals.com).
 You'll be assigned a `client_id` and `client_secret`.
 You'll need to provide a `redirect_uri`: a URL where we can send a verification code.
 Just enter a dummy URL like `http://myapp.com/oauth` if you're not ready for this yet.
 3. Configure your OAuth 2 library with your `client_id`, `client_secret`, and `redirect_uri`.
 Tell it to use `https://launchpad.37signals.com/authorization/new` to request authorization and `https://launchpad.37signals.com/authorization/token` to get access tokens.
 4. Try making an authorized request to `https://launchpad.37signals.com/authorization.json` to dig in and test it out!
+Check out the [Get authorization](#get-authorization) endpoint for a description of what this returns.

 OAuth 2 from scratch